shreyashankar/gpt3-sandbox/docs/priming.md

 ## Interactive Priming

-Correctly priming your GPT-3 queries is more of an art than a science.
 Finding a set of examples which focuses GPT-3 on your specific use case will inevitably require a bit of trial-and-error.
 To make this step easier, we designed our GPT interface to allow for easy testing and exploration using the python interactive interpreter.
 Below we walk you through an example of how to do so, again using the English to LaTeX use case.

 First, open up your python interpreter by running `python` or `python3`.
 Next you'll need to import the necessary items from the `api` package.
 You'll need the `GPT` class,